Meta Tags For SEO: A Simple Guide For Beginners

 1. Meta Description Tags

-A meta description is a summary of your website pages that helps search engines and people understand what your page is about.
-Just like a movie trailer highlights interesting scenes that pique viewers’ interests, a well-crafted meta description lets users glimpse your page’s content.
+A meta description is a summary of your website page’s content.
+It helps search engines and readers understand what your page is about.

 Best Practices: